-A portion of the proceeds from the sale of the Bonds will be used to pay for the construction costs associated with the items shown below and to retire the 2017 BAN, the proceeds of which were utilized to pay certain of said costs.
+A portion of the proceeds from the sale of the Bonds will be used to pay for the construction costs associated with the items shown below.
 Additionally, a portion of the proceeds from the sale of the Bonds will be used to pay certain non-construction costs associated with the issuance of the Bonds.
 The estimated use and distribution of Bond proceeds is shown below.
-Of proceeds to be received from sale of the Bonds, \$1,625,944 is estimated for construction costs, and \$874,056 is estimated for nonconstruction costs, including six months of capitalized interest.
+Of proceeds to be received from sale of the Bonds, \$4,854,174 is estimated for construction costs, and \$1,200,826 is estimated for nonconstruction costs, including six months of capitalized interest.